asad-sangla/sqlopsstudio/docs/carbon/guidelinesForFlyout.md

 <img src='../images/addGroupDialog.png' width='400px' />

 # Theming
 The dialog and controls should work with all theming.
 It should use IThemeService from 'vs/platform/theme/common/themeService'.
 If you use dom manipulation, all controls should apply styling from 'vs/platform/theme/common/styler'.
+To apply theming in flyout dialog, use attachModalDialogStyler from 'sql/common/theme/styler'.
 Please verify with 3 themes: light, dark, and high contrast.

 For the full details about theming, please refer to theming guidelines.